-2.10.4 Considerations for Determining Whether a License Is Predominant
+1.10.4 Considerations for Determining Whether a License Is Predominant

 Under the sales- or usage-based royalty exception to the revenue standard's general rule requiring an entity to include variable consideration in the transaction price, if an entity is entitled to consideration in the form of a sales- or usage-based royalty, revenue is not recognized until (1) the underlying sales or usage has occurred and (2) the related performance obligation has been satisfied (or partially satisfied).
-That is, an entity does not estimate the amount of a sales- or usage-based royalty at contract inception; rather, revenue would be recognized when (or as) the subsequent sales or usage occurs (under the assumption that the associated performance obligation has been satisfied or partially satisfied).
+That is, an entity is generally not required to estimate the amount of a sales- or usage occurs (under the assumption that the associated performance obligation has been satisfied or partially satisfied).